Building Event-Driven Systems with Kafka: 11 Years of Lessons + the Agentic SDLC

 use.latest.version: true

 Setting auto.register.schemas: false in production is not optional.
-If you let producers auto-register schemas, any developer can accidentally push an incompatible schema and break consumers.
 Treat schema registration as a deployment artifact, gated by CI/CD.

 Lesson 4: Dead-Letter Topics Are Where You Discover Your Real Error-Handling Strategy

-A dead-letter topic (DLT) is not a trash can.
+A DLT is not a trash can.
 It is a signal queue.
-Every message that lands in your DLT is a bug, a data contract violation, or a capacity problem you haven’t solved yet.
+Every message that lands there is a bug, a data contract violation, or a capacity problem you haven’t solved yet.

 @Bean